burcakotlu/GLANET/docs/source/tutorial.rst

 5)	**Annotation, Overlap Definition, Number of Bases**: (Mandatory)

-	For Annotation, set the number of bases for overlap definition. e.g: Setting number of bases as *3* means that two intervals are accepted as overlapped if and only if at least 3 bases of these intervals overlap.
+	For Annotation, set the number of bases for overlap definition. e.g: Setting number of bases as *3* means that two intervals are accepted as overlapped if and only if these intervals have at least 3 overlapping bases.
 	Default is *1* in order to handle the case where the SNPs are given as input data.

 6) 	**Annotation, Annotation Options**: (At least one of the Annotation Option has to be checked)